EpicEricEE/typst-equate/src/equate.typ

   show math.equation.where(block: true): it => {
     // Don't apply the rule to revoked equations. if it.has("label") and it.label == <equate:revoke> { return it }
+    // Don't apply the rule to nested equations. if nesting-state.get() > 0 { return it }

     let lines = {
       // First, split the equation into lines and extract any labels.